How The BTFL Project Worked

-In 2011 BTFL became one of the first beneficiaries of the Government’s national tree planting campaign, The Big Tree Plant, which ran for 4 years until March 2015.
+In 2011 the BTFL Project became one of the first beneficiaries of the Government’s national tree planting campaign, The Big Tree Plant, which ran for 4 years until March 2015.

-Winter is the best time to plant trees (while they are dormant), and between November and March we work with our Council colleagues to organise the tree planting events at parks and open spaces all over Birmingham.
-We are also helped by the Council’s grounds maintenance contractors.
-Wherever possible, we involve local people and schools to help to plant the trees.
+They worked with Council colleagues to deliver tree planting in parks and open spaces all over Birmingham.
+They were also helped by the Council’s grounds maintenance contractors, especially the Woodland Management Team.
+They involved local volunteers, particularly schoolchildren and Friends Groups, to help to plant the trees.

-We encourage local businesses to sponsor and take part in planting events too.
+They also encouraged local businesses to sponsor tree planting and volunteer to take part in planting trees too.